macius702/gielda_dyzurowa_ICP/Readme.md

 - [ ] is router async - I mean no need to specifically guard the common data operations
 - [ ] @Query("canisterId") canisterId: String into headers
+- [ ] into SharedPreferences some data - cookie , what else ?

 # Example of drawer